sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 ![Ice cream cone](img/testing-pyramid/ice_cream_cone.svg)

 At this point, we do not have to explain why relying fully on manual testing is a bad thing.
 Unfortunately, it is common to see development teams relying mostly on manual tests in their quality assurance processes.
-Often, these teams also have a big number of system tests.
+Often, these teams also have a large number of system tests.
 This is not because they believe system tests are more efficient, but because the system was badly designed, so that it is impossible to carry out unit and integration tests.
 We will discuss design for testability in future chapters.

 {% set video_id = "YpKxAicxasU" %}